Wimmer Hall (Old Library)

 Wimmer Hall, named after Abbot Boniface Wimmer, OSB, Patriarch of American Benedictines, and founder of Saint John’s Abbey, was constructed in 1901 to house the library collection of the growing college.
 The college library had previously been housed in the Quadrangle Building, but lack of space along with fire concerns inspired the building of a separate structure.
 Wimmer Hall is a three story, fire-resistant building, measuring 52’ x 88’.
 It is situated 30 feet off the southwest corner of the Quadrangle.
 The foundation is of field stone and the exterior walls are of Menominee pressed brick.
 The total cost of construction was $20,000.
 In 1902 an exposed iron bridge was erected by which one could enter the library building on the second floor from the Quadrangle.
 Due to winter hazards it was replaced by a permanent covered bridge in 1915.

-Today the ground floor contains the Administrative Computing Center, the second floor houses the Corporation Business Office, and the third floor is devoted to the broadcast studios of Minnesota Public Radio (MPR), KSJR-KSJN Radio.
+In addition to its upper floor being the campus home to MPR, Wimmer Hall’s ground floor contains the Administrative Computing Center, the second floor houses the Corporation Business Office, and the third floor is devoted to the broadcast studios of Minnesota Public Radio (MPR), KSJR-KSJN Radio.
 Wimmer Hall is listed in the National Register of Historic Places.